MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-appendix/multiplayer-session-directory.md

 ### Making User Connections

 The XSAPI library manages the connection between the client and MPSD.

-The title first calls the **MultiplayerService.EnableMultiplayerSubscriptions Method**.
+1. First, the title calls the **MultiplayerService.EnableMultiplayerSubscriptions Method**.
 This method tells XSAPI that the client intends to use a real-time activity connection for multiplayer purposes.
-Then, when the title makes its first call to the **MultiplayerService.WriteSessionAsync Method** or the **MultiplayerService.WriteSessionByHandleAsync Method**, with the current user set to the Active state, a connection is created and hooked up to MPSD.
+2. Then, when the title makes its first call to the **MultiplayerService.WriteSessionAsync Method** or the **MultiplayerService.WriteSessionByHandleAsync Method**, with the current user set to the Active state, a connection is created and hooked up to MPSD.

 | Note                                                                                                                         |
 |-------------------------------------------------------------------------------------------------------------------------------------------|